 The seaweed, also called Sargassum in Spanish, is a type of macroalgae that grows and spreads in the warm water of the Caribbean, eventually ending up on the coasts of Mexico.
 It lines the beaches and overtakes the waters of Tulum, Playa del Carmen, and Cancun.

 The name “Saraggsum” actually comes from the Sargasso Sea, many miles away from the Caribbean in the Atlantic.
 The seaweed breeds and replicates here in warm waters, eventually making its way to Mexico and your favorite beach.
 The brownish-bronze algae have buoyant ‘bladders’ that keep them floating on the surface, allowing them not to sink.

 You will see certain resorts try to clear out the seaweed with plows, placing it in massive piles off to the side so guests can still enjoy the beach.
 The water will become a bronze color or even a much darker brown color that is certainly unappealing.
 There’s also an awful stench associated with the seaweed that you can smell from kilometers away.

 How Bad is the Tulum Seaweed right now?

-Currently, it is May, so there is lots seaweed in Tulum, and it will not be getting better.
-Playa Paraiso is the worst, if you want less seaweed head to the hotel zone, specifically between Taboo club and Selina hostel.
+Currently, it is July, so there are moderate amounts of seaweed in Tulum, and it will not be getting better.
+Playa Paraiso is the worst.
+If you want less seaweed head to the hotel zone, specifically between Taboo club and Selina hostel.